Nagesh Banell

 Nagesh Banell is an Indian cinematographer who works in Telugu cinema.
 His debut feature film was Pelli Choopulu (2016) and later worked in films such as Pressure Cooker (2020) and Masooda (2022).

 Early life and career

 Nagesh Banell was born in Konidela village of Kurnool district in Andhra Pradesh, India.
 He began his career in short films and worked in Rana Daggubati's production company Spirit Media.
 He has also worked on the digital intermediate and other post-production processes for various films.
 He had associated with filmmaker Tharun Bhascker for four or five short films including Sainma (2015).

 Although Jayammu Nischayammu Raa (2016) was his first signed film, his immediate next signed film Pelli Choopulu (2016) was released first, thus making his debut feature film.
-He was next hired for Arjun Reddy (2017) but was later replaced with Raj Thota.
+He was next hired for Arjun Reddy (2017), he shot beard and Italy portions which has around 01H30M in the released film.
+Later came out of the project due to creative differences and replaced with Raj Thota.
 He received wide recognition for the 2022 supernatural horror film Masooda.